Hermann Conring: Schooling

 Conring began his schooling early, as befit a descendant of literate clerical forebears, entering school in Norden at the age of six, and beginning his studies in Latin a year later.
 About ninety years earlier, Luther had bestowed a powerful legitimacy upon the German language with his translation of the Bible into German, but, as in other European countries, Latin remained the official language of learning for centuries.
 By the age of 14, Conring had developed into a skilled Latinist, broadly familiar with ancient classical writings and with the leading Latin writers of his own day and region.

 In 1620, at the age of 14, Conring began to take courses in the philosophy curriculum at the University of Helmstedt, one of the leading northern European universities of its day, where he would study for the next five years.

 Teaching

 Lindenfeld calls Conring a Neo-Aristotelian.
 The term philosophy meant something rather different in his time.
 It referred to a branch of inquiry that sought chiefly to explicate law, religion and politics in terms laid down by ancient thinkers, particularly Aristotle, who in Conring's circles would often have been known simply as "the philosopher".
 Lindenfeld says that in 1660 Conring was the first to lecture on Statistik, the forerunner of modern government statistics; but the topic was political science.

+In his 1632 opus magnum De origine iuris Germanici (On the origin of German law) he conclusively disproved the Lotharian legend.
+The legend had purported to explain why Roman law (as expound in the Byzantine Corpus Iuris Civilis) was the law of the Holy Roman Empire.